Pictorial Key to PNW Mushrooms - Instructions

 Another goal is to teach taxonomy while you learn the mushrooms, which means showing how the different mushrooms are related to each other.
 I find that particularly interesting.
 How can we predict which mushrooms are also edible, or which might also have special medicinal value, or which might also help clean up the environment if we don't know which mushrooms are related?
 Once you know a mushroom's identity and closest relatives, everything else can be looked up in a text book.
 In fact, you will need to consult another guidebook for almost anything else you want to know about the mushroom, because providing comprehensive information about a mushroom is not one of my goals.

-Perhaps you can start by reading these pages and paying close attention to the blue species.
+Perhaps you can start by reading these pages and paying close attention to the green and blue species.
 Attempting to use the key to identify a species without having read these pages ahead of time will not be nearly as successful.
 As you get more and more familiar with the common mushrooms, you can expand your studies to some of the uncommon and rare ones.
-DO NOT EAT any mushroom you think you have identified using these pages.
-As much as I'd like to think I've provided a foolproof tool, I haven't, and without years of experience both with many other publications and in the field you are going to make lots of mistakes.
 NONE OF THESE COLOURS MEAN EDIBLE.

 The species name is given under each

 photograph.
-Where more than one species look almost the same, I give the names of
+Where more than one species look almost the same and I don't bother

 Since conifers are so prevalent in most of the PNW, most of these mushrooms, unless otherwise stated, can be found in conifer forests, or conifer forests mixed with hardwoods, either on the ground or attached to the wood.
 If the mushroom is primarily only found under or on hardwood trees, that will be noted.
 Ecology is very important in determining the identity of a mushroom, so make sure to take careful note of the habitat.
 A good trick for figuring out if a mushroom that somebody gave you grew from the ground or on wood is to notice if the stem is curved or not, as if it grew out of the side of something and then curved upwards.
 But of course this test is not infallible.